Aero Caribbean Flight 883: Accident

 The aircraft departed Santiago de Cuba en route to Havana around 16:50 local time (20:50 UTC).
 It was the last flight out of Santiago de Cuba airport before it was closed because of the approach of Hurricane Tomas.
 At 17:42, the aircraft crashed near the village of Guasimal in Sancti Spíritus province, some 210 miles southeast of Havana, after issuing a distress call.
 Witnesses said the plane was "flying low and appeared unstable ... pouring out smoke and fire", before hearing an explosion.

 Medical facilities in Guasimal were put on alert to prepare for emergency patients.
 However, by midnight they were told to stand down as no survivors were expected.

 Aircraft

 The aircraft involved was a twin-turboprop ATR 72-212 with Cuban registration CU-T1549, in use with Cuba-based Aero Caribbean since October 2006.
 According to the manufacturer, the plane had accumulated almost 25,000 flight hours in more than 34,500 flights.
 Aero Caribbean was wholly owned by the government of Cuba.

 Passengers and crew

-The captain in command of the ATR was Ángel Villa Martínez, accompanied by the first officer and co-pilot Luis Lima Rodríguez.
+In command of the ATR was Captain Ángel Villa Martínez, and the co-pilot was First Officer Luis Lima Rodríguez.
 In the passenger cabin were flight attendants Raciel Echevarría, María Torres, Fara Guillén, Juan Carlos Banderas and Andy César Galano.
 On board were 68 passengers of different nationalities, most of them Cuban.

 The passengers and crew were of the following nationalities: